tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播截图和鉴黄_intl_en.md

 <td>The screencapture interval, which is two seconds by default.
 Value range: 2-300 (seconds).</td>
 </tr><tr>
 <td>Intelligent porn detection</td>
 <td>Whether to enable intelligent porn detection.
-If it is enabled, you need to configure a callback template before you can receive porn detection results.</td>
+After it is enabled, you need to configure the porn detection callback in order to receive the detection results.</td>
 </tr><tr>
-<td>Storage Account</td>
+<td>Storage account</td>
 <td><b>Current Account</b> or <b>Other Account</b></td>
 </tr><tr>
 <td>CosAppId</td>